plgd-dev/doc/content/en/tutorials/shared-ownership.md

     }
     ```

 After the rule is created, Auth0 include into every access tokens custom claim `https://plgd.dev/tenant` used to group users and "their" devices.
 In case the custom `OWNER_CLAIM` is configured, devices are no more owned by a single user, but in this case, by the **tenant**.
-Each user who is member of the tenant A will be able to access all the devices of this tenant.
+Each user who is a member of the tenant A will be able to access all the devices of this tenant.

 {{% warning %}}
 If the configuration property `OWNER_CLAIM` is changed, each user is required to have this claim present.